fyiorgnz/meta.fyi.org.nz/_pages/help/01_about.md

 **Note:** If you had to clarify your request, the clock starts from that date, instead of the date they received your initial request.

-See '[You've incorrectly calculated our deadline!](#wrong-deadline "You've incorrectly calulated our deadline")' for more details.
+See '[How do you calculate the deadline shown on request pages?](/help/officers#days "How do you calculate the deadline shown on request pages?")' for more details.

 ### <a name="good-reason"></a>What counts as a 'good reason' reason for a government department to not fulfill my request?